Royal Malaysian Air Force: Multi-role combat aircraft

 With economic difficulties hindering the completion of MRCA program, then deputy defence minister Ikmal Hisham announced that the government would seek to purchase the Kuwait Air Force's F/A-18C/D Hornet fleet, which it was phasing out in favour of newer aircraft in 2021.
 Pending US government approval, the defence ministry intends on acquiring as many as 30 aircraft.
 In June 2025, Air Force Chief-of-Staff General Asghar announced that the US had finally approved the sale of Kuwait's fleet of F/A-18C/D Hornet's to Malaysia, with deliveries expected to be completed by 2027 after the Kuwait Air Force has first brought their replacement fleet of Boeing F/A-18E/F Super Hornet up to full operational capability.

 It was reported in August 2025 that the deal to acquire Kuwaiti Hornets was cancelled as Kuwait itself faced delays in procuring the Super Hornet, a deal which had been pending since 2017 and had been delayed by multiple factors, including the COVID-19 pandemic and US Navy's requirement of new Super Hornets taking priority over export orders.
 Furthermore, upon initial assessment of the Kuwaiti Hornets by RMAF personnel, it was realized that those aircraft had older software and radars than Malaysia's existing Hornets and had to be upgraded before being inducted into the Malaysian fleet which would cost US$4 million per aircraft and at least a year of work to bring them up to standard.
 Defence analysts in Malaysia pointed out that even when integrated into the Air Force, the Kuwaiti fleet would only have a few years before having to being retired with no real return on investment for upgrading the aircraft.
 Malaysia instead is now focusing on acquiring fifth generation combat aircraft as a long term solution to supplement its defense needs.
 The next day, RMAF chief General Muhamad Norazlan Aris dismissed the report and said that RMAF is still considering acquiring the Kuwaiti Hornets.
+A team of eight RMAF personnel was sent to the Ahmad al-Jaber Air Base on 11–26 November 2025 to evaluate the Kuwaiti aircraft.
+General Norazlan also personally inspected some of the Hornets.
+Malaysian government formally cancelled the Kuwaiti Hornets procurement on 6 February 2026.
+The plan was cancelled due to delays of the aircraft projected delivery and operational timeline, and uncertainty of their maintenance and support arrangements in the future.